damian-t-p/STATS32-2020/distance.md

 @def title = "Changes to the course due to distance instruction"

-# Revised class schedule

-The class will still be held in weeks 1-6 of quarter.
-Due to the delay of first quarter by one week, this means:
-* **Lectures:** Weeks 2-5, April 13 to May 7
-* **Office hours** Weeks 1-6, April 8 to May 13

-All deadlines are also pushed back by a week, and the accurate dates are those listed on this website.

-Lectures and office hours will be held through Zoom, and the link will be provided closer to the start of quarter.

 # Course format

 This course is usually with interactive sessions where I would assist you in person as you work through labs.